S3-working-group/s3-practical-guide/docs/all.md

 -   is responsible for its own development and its body of <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>

 -   **semi-autonomous:**
-    -   A circle's members act within the constraints of their <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domain</a>.
+    -   A circle's members act within the constraints of their <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domain</a>.
     -   Each circle can create <a href="#" class="tooltip" title="Value: The importance, worth or usefulness of something in relation to a driver.
 Also &quot;a principle of some significance that guides behavior&quot; (mostly used as plural, &quot;values&quot;, or &quot;organizational values&quot;).">value</a> autonomously.
 -   **self-governing:**
     -   A circle's members continuously decide together what to do to account for their domain, and set constraints on how and when things will be done.